danapug/startup/notes.md

             console.log('fries');
 Output: burger fries taco shake noodles

+So if there was a resolve false(then you would output the exception salad, but since it is true, we do not output the exception.
+If there was a wait then it would have been burger, taco, shake, noodles, fries.

+•Promise allows the main rendering thread to continue while some action is executed in the background.
+Create a promise by calling the promise object constructor and passing it an executor function that runs the asynchronous operation.
+Executing asynchronously means that promise constructor may return before the promise executor function runs.

+•The state of the promise is in one of three states: pending(currently running asynchronously), fulfilled(completed successfully), or rejected(Failed to complete).
+Asynchronous execution is demonstrated by using the setTimeout function(number of milliseconds to wait and a function to call after that amount of time has expired).

+• The promise object has 3 functions: then, catch, and finally. 'then' function is called if the promise is fulfilled, 'catch' is called if the promise is rejected, and 'finally' is always called after all the processing is completed.

 • What does this await function output?

       const a = async function() {